 After the student is given their instrument they will be invoiced for the rental fee.

 Physicals: Yes, your student needs to get a physical in order to participate in marching band.
 Marching band is a very physically demanding activity.
 For their safety and to satisfy administration and UHSAA guidelines, students must to get a physical.
 Here's a link to the forms that need to be filled out. https://www.uhsaa.org/forms/forma.pdf Please turn them into Mr. Mangelson by July 8th.
 If your student already has a physical on record with the school, just send Mr. Mangelson an email so he can request a copy from the director of athletics.

 P.E.
-Credit: Because marching band is so physically demanding and because Mr. Mangelson has the proper certification, our school is able to offer P.E. credit for participation in marching band.
-Please be aware that marching band does not replace Fit for Life, your student will still need to sign up for Fit For Life and finish all of the work associated with that class.
+Credit: Because marching band is so physically demanding and because Mr. Mangelson has the proper certification, our school is able to offer 1 semester of P.E. credit for each year that a student participates in marching band.
+Please be aware that marching band does not entirely replace Fit for Life, your student will still need to sign up for Fit For Life and do some work through Canvas to get that credit.
 Meet with your school counselor to get more information.

 Be flexible!
 Sometimes things change, and most of us deal with change on a daily basis.
 Our marching band schedule is no exception.
 In general, we are able to get parents timely and complete information.
 But sometimes last-minute, unavoidable adjustments are needed, such as call time, meeting place, or schedule changes.
 These adjustments are made smooth when we do all we can to be flexible!
-The easiest way to stay aware of changes is to sync your phone with our Charms calendar and to sign up with our bands’ Remind app.
+The easiest way to stay aware of changes is to sync your phone with our Charms calendar.

 Cleanup: Your student is expected to help clean up after concerts and performances, and for marching band competitions.
 This means they need to stay until the trailer is unloaded and everything is cleaned up.
 Please do not ask them to leave before the work is done.
 If you are there waiting in your car to pick them up, jump out and help and it will go that much faster!